mrconter1/PullRequestBenchmark/README.md

 4. **Code Review Benchmarks Tracks Progress Toward Programming Automation**: Creating a benchmark for LLMs' code review abilities offers a clear method to track progress towards fully automating programming, providing tangible milestones on this transformative journey.

-## Description

-### What Software Developers Do That LLMs Can't (Yet)
-Traditionally, LLMs have focused on generating code, often without fully understanding the collaborative and complex nature of real-world software development.
-Developers navigate vast codebases, integrating changes that respect both past work and team dynamics—areas where LLMs have room to grow.

-### Shifting Perspective from Producing Perfect Code to Identifying It Perfectly
-The PullRequestBenchmark shifts focus towards equipping LLMs with the judgment to accurately approve or reject pull requests.
-This approach aligns with the evolving needs of software development, emphasizing discernment in code quality over mere creation, and marking a step into an era of long-context intelligence.

-### Using PR Review Ability for Self-supervising
-Imagine an LLM that not only critiques but also learns from every piece of code it reviews, evolving into a system capable of generating flawless pull requests.
-This vision for self-supervised learning in LLMs promises a future where AI contributes deeply to software development, offering a blend of creativity and precision once thought exclusive to human developers.

 ## Benchmark Format

 ### Input to the Model